Shira Ichilov

-Shira Ichilov (שירה איכילוב; born 8 August 2002) is an Israeli ice dancer, who currently competes with Volodymyr Byelikov.
-With her former skating partner, Laurent Abecassis, she competed at the 2021 World Championships.
+Shira Ichilov (שירה איכילוב; born 8 August 2002) is an Israeli ice dancer, who currently competes with Mikhail Nosovitskiy.
+With former partner Dmytriy Kravchenko, she is a two time Israeli national silver medalist.
+With her former partner, Laurent Abecassis she competed at the 2021 World Championships.
 With her former skating partner, Vadim Davidovich, she is the 2019 Israeli national champion and has competed in the final segment at two ISU Championships.

 Personal life

 Shira Ichilov was born on 8 August 2002 in Tel Aviv, Israel.

 Career

 2016–2017 season

 Ichilov began skating with Vadim Davidovich in July 2016, coached by Galit Chait in the U.S. In November, making their international debut, Ichilov/Davidovich finished tenth in junior ice dancing at the 2016 Tallinn Trophy.
 In March, they placed twenty-sixth in the short dance at the 2017 World Junior Championships in Taipei, Taiwan.
 Their placement was not sufficient to advance to the free dance.

 2017–2018 season

 In September, Ichilov/Davidovich debuted on the ISU Junior Grand Prix series, finishing sixth in Salzburg, Austria, and then fourth in Riga, Latvia.
 After taking silver in the junior event at the 2017 Minsk-Arena Ice Star and placing fourth at the 2017 Golden Spin of Zagreb, they became the Israeli national junior champions.
 In March, the duo competed at the 2018 World Junior Championships in Sofia, Bulgaria; they qualified to the final segment and finished seventeenth overall.
 It was Davidovich's final season of age-eligibility for junior events.